 A collaborative audio project by musicians and activists Felinto [BR] and Simon Grab [CH], «The Gap» explores the unspoken stories and sounds of the black diaspora.
-The work is inspired by the musical concept of feedback, or circuit interference, and was developed in the context of Somoscosmos, at São João Residency, an independent program based in an ecological farmer and artists community the Rio de Janeiro state, in Brazil.
+The work is inspired by the musical concept of feedback, or circuit interference, and was developed in the context of Somoscosmos, at São João Residency, an independent program based in an ecological farmer and artists community in the Rio de Janeiro state, Brazil.

 Felinto, a Brazilian producer, multi-instrumentalist and mediator in social conflicts, and Grab, a sound artist from the Swiss electronic music scene, base their collective work on the pedagogia das encruzilhadas (crossroads pedagogy).
 This concept, theorized by Brazilian researcher Luiz Rufino, reference to African Brazilian culture and the deity Exu, considered an explanatory principle of the world on matters such as communications, invention, corporeity and ethics.
 Through Exu, Rufino says, we come across cruzos (intersections), where a diversity of knowledge resides, and learn to work with unforeseeability, transgression and resilience.

 By transgressing the cultural norm, «The Gap» aims to bring out knowledge at the fringe of “official” art production.
 The project is inspired by the manifestations of the black diaspora and seeks to rescue the historical memory of colonized people, and the articulation of their wisdom.